onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 <div id="pixel-scroll-play" style="position: absolute; top: 0; left: 0" class="icon icon-small icon-square"><div class="icon-play"></div></div>
 </div>

-Wow, the's slow.
-I get 6 FPS on my [Raspberry Pi][], and giant pink stripes show up between rows of tiles.
-Let's see what we can do to fix that.
+I get 16 FPS on my [Raspberry Pi][], which is right inside the realm of playble.
+A general rule of thumb is that if you can get 15 FPS or better on a Pi, a first generation iPhone 4 should be able to handle your game just fine.

 ## Timing is everything ##

-Right now, our world is moving 20 pixels with every call to our render function.
+Right now, our world is moving one pixel with every call to our render function.
-But what we want is for it to move 20 pixels every second.
+Ideally, we'd be able to set a scroll speed, like 20 pixels per second, and stick to it regardless of frame rate.
 Fortunately, `requestAnimationFrame` comes to our rescue.

 When `requestAnimationFrame` triggers our render function, it passes in a time stamp indicating when the repaint will happen.
 If we subtract that current time